-Blackheads are made up of oxidized corneocytes which is why they are dark in appearance.
+Blackheads are made up of oxidized corneocytes, which is why they are dark in appearance.
 They are not actually trapped dirt, which many people believe.
 Blackheads can contain some dirt, but they most often consist of dead skin, oil, and sebum—a material naturally produced by your skin.
 Blackheads are sometimes confused with sebaceous filaments, which form when oil is produced around a hair follicle.

 People with excessively oily skin are more prone to developing blackheads.
 But, there’s no need to panic when you spot a blackhead!
 You simply need to try out some remedies to see which one is most effective at clearing your skin.

-Many people have heard that exfoliation can be bad for acne.
-While that may be true for inflammatory acne, exfoliation can improve the appearance of blackheads—especially when they’re caused by dead skin cells.
-There are two types of exfoliation you want to look into: AHAs and BHAs, which are alpha and beta hydroxy acids, respectively.
+There are two types of exfoliation you want to look into, alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 Glycolic acid is a prominent AHA, while salicylic acid is the best BHA.
-Using these products will not only help make blackheads go away, but can also improve the appearance of age spots and wrinkles.
+Using these products can help make blackheads go away as well as improve the appearance of age spots and wrinkles.

 More than anything, you want to avoid using products that could further irritate your acne.
 If you're new to exfoliation, try a gentle facial scrub to start.
 Avoid scrubs that contain polyethylene or ground fruit pits because they can scrape against the skin.
-AHA and BHA are non-physical exfoliant alternatives that promote dead skin sloughing revealing fresh, smooth skin.
+AHA and BHA are non-physical exfoliant alternatives that promote dead skin sloughing to reveal fresh, smooth skin.